top of page

 You ever walk into a room, forget why you’re there… and just leave with a snack?
 That’s basically how most people give tzedakah—felt inspired in the moment, totally forgot the whole thing by the next year.

 And it’s not just you.
 The average donor retention rate in the U.S.?
 Forty-two percent.
 Which means most people give once, feel great about themselves… and then disappear faster than your motivation after a dentist appointment.
-Not because they didn’t care—because they didn’t connect.
-That’s where Bridge to the Heart comes in.
+So the real problem isn’t generosity — it’s consistency.

-And we’re not about gimmicks.
-We don’t do manipulation.
-We don’t do shame.
-And we don’t pretend that 100% of your donation goes “straight to the widow’s left shoe.”
+Real giving doesn't rely on gimmicks.
+It doesn't need manipulation.
+It doesn't run on shame.
+And no one is pretending that 100% of your donation goes “straight to the widow’s left shoe.”
 Some of it goes to overhead.
 That’s normal.
 That’s healthy.
 Good people need offices, desks, and chairs that don’t squeak during Zoom meetings.

 Coins